RudraSphere/pineapple-finance/README.md

 The project integrates multiple facets in a diamond architecture to manage different aspects of DCA strategies:

+- **MultiBatchSwapFacet**: Allows for batch token swaps, enabling users to swap multiple tokens in a single trensaction .
 - **DCAFacet**: Manages the lifecycle of DCA orders, including token swaps via Uniswap/Quickswap.
 - **TokenManagementFacet**: Handles ERC-20 token interactions.
 - **PriceAggregatorFacet**: Interfaces with price feed oracles to obtain real-time price data.